spotify/folsom/README.md

 ## Folsom

 Folsom is an attempt at a small and stable memcache client.
-Folsom is fully asynchronous, based on Netty and uses Guava's ListenableFuture through-out the API.
+Folsom is fully asynchronous, based on Netty and uses Java 8's CompletionStage through-out the API.

 ### Build status